doireannocarroll/IOTAssignmentDOC/README.md

 Enter your personal details (Thingspeak Keys, email, password etc.) and copy the code over to your pi.

-To run the programme enter: python3 InstrumentMonitor.py mqtt://mqtt.3thingspeak.com:1883
+To run the programme enter: python InstrumentMonitor.py mqtt://mqtt.3thingspeak.com:1883

 REFERENCES